Harness Key Concepts

 Now that we've looked at how your resources and tools are integrated into Harness, let's look at how your deployment process is modeled using the Harness CD Abstraction Model.

-The deployment model is represented in Harness Applications.
+The deployment project is organized in Harness Applications.

 Applications represent groups of microservices, their deployment pipelines, and all the building blocks for those pipelines.

 The following diagram displays how an Application organizes components that can be selected and deployed using Pipelines.